 Freeez had spilt in `84, with John Rocca going on to a solo career.
 Releasing the “Proto-“ classic, I Want It To Be Real.
 Which became House proper in `87, when remixed by Farley Jackmaster Funk.
 Rocca`s Move having been huge with Farley and the other DJs in Chicago`s Hot Mix 5.
 In `89 he released the Afrodelic, Bang-The-Party-esque, The River Must Flow.

-Still soundtracking the times, in 1990, as Midi-Rain, with the mighty J. Saul Kane – of Depth Charge fame – Rocca issued the seminal melancholy Rave of The Crack Train.
+Still soundtracking the times, in 1990, as Midi-Rain, with the mighty J. Saul Kane – of Depth Charge fame on the remix – Rocca issued the seminal melancholy Rave of The Crack Train.
 Honest and brave, it made me cry then, as I rattled down that cliched track, and makes me cry now in remembrance.

 Be With Records will reissue Pink Rhythm`s Melodies Of Love on the 16th of March.
 Watch carefully and you might still catch me dancing.